Trap–neuter–return: Treatment by country

 Domestic cats can be found on every continent except Antarctica.
+Of the 700 million cats in the world, 480 million of them are feral.
 Control of free-roaming dogs and cats is a worldwide problem.
 Beyond pragmatic and scientific considerations, cultural heritage, ethical beliefs, and social and economic impacts play critical roles in efforts to address it.

-The legal status of free-roaming and community cats varies from location to location, as do the histories and efforts of TNR programs.
+The legal status of free-roaming and stray cats varies from location to location, as do the histories and efforts of TNR programs.
 There are numerous governments supporting trap–neuter–return.
-The following highlights some of the TNR issues around the world: